shiwendukumar/CS50x-Projects/README.md

 - Problem Sets
 - Final Project

-The topics included in the project are :
+The topics covered in the project are :

 - C Programming Language
 - Python